 Easter Seals Walk With Me is an event to raise awareness and support for families living with disabilities!
 Join hundreds of passionate people in your community for a day full of entertainment, fun and, of course, our signature walk!
 Every walk event is different -- your walk could be at a local school or at the aquarium.
 But every walk is a lifeline of funds that enables your local Easter Seals to continue providing vital services and support to people with disabilities and their families.

-Easterseals South Carolina has been serving children and adults with disabilities in our state since 1934.
+Easterseals South Carolina has been serving children with disabilities in our state since 1934.
 Our mission is to create and apply solutions that change lives of children and adults with disabilities.
-We do this by providing a varietyof programs and services to enhance the quality of life for children and adults with disabilities and their families.
+We do this by providing a variety of programs and services to enhance the quality of life for children with disabilities and their families.
 Easterseals South Carolina programs help people with hearing, speech,or orthopedic impairments, as well as stroke, neurological disorders or developmental disabilities.